 Born On Date

-It is rare for familiar imprinting on bottled beers to show when the beer was bottled.
+It is rare for familiar imprinting on bottled beers to show bottled beer.
 Anheuser-Busch created it in 1990 as a part of a promotion.
 But during the operation, they allow the vendors to know when beer needs to be removed from the counter.

-For several years, the recommended storage life is 110 days, but it was raised to 180 days a couple of years ago.
+The recommended storage life was 110 days for several years, but it was raised to 180 days a couple of years ago.

 Ideal Ways To Store Your Corona Beer

 Almost traditional Corona beermakers try to get the absolute balance of flavors and aromas into the bottle.
-When it’s entirely viable to season a beer by doing wine cellaring, it’s not always essential.
+It’s not always essential when it’s entirely viable to season a beer by doing wine cellaring.

-If it’s about storing beer, you want to keep it flavorful for its commended storage life, which is usually a few more months at most.
+If it’s about storing beer, you want to keep it flavorful for its commended storage life, usually a few more months.
 However, some techniques can remain for a few years when kept better.